EstebanMagallonPerez/oJo/README.md

 - Templates are stored in `www/template/` as HTML files.
 - Custom elements like `bs-navbar`, `bs-carousel-container`, and `bs-container` are rendered dynamically.
 - Data can be passed to components using the `data-template` attribute.
+  - If a custom element does not have a `data-template` attribute directly attached, it will automatically inherit the nearest parent node's `data-template` value.
+This allows for implicit data context propagation, making deeply nested templates easier to manage and reducing the need to redundantly specify `data-template` on every element.
+If you want a component to use a specific data context, simply add `data-template` to that element; otherwise, it will use the closest ancestor's value.
 - Template and custom element names must be in the format `somestring-somestring` (contain a hyphen `-`).
 This is required by the browser's custom elements specification.
 - **Build Step:** You must run `python compile.py` to generate the JavaScript (`compiled/compiled.js`) that enables your custom template elements before starting the server.